 Everything We Know About the Rides Coming to Universal Epic Universe

 Universal first announced Epic Universe in 2019, saying that the park would be their “most immersive and innovative theme park” and naming a potential 2023 opening date.
-However, the COVID-19 pandemic put a stop to those plans, with construction being halted and the project being indefinitely delayed in July of 2020.
+However, the COVID-19 pandemic put a stop to those plans, with construction being halted and the project being indefinitely delayed in July 2020.

 Despite fears that the project would be shelved entirely, construction resumed in the spring of 2021, and the following year the company announced a new opening date of Summer 2025.